 Telephone: (08) 9360 1227 (South Street) or (08) 9582 5501 (Mandurah)

 South Street: Social Sciences Building 440, Bush Court

 Murdoch University is committed to equal opportunity and social justice principles, policy and practice, through embedding social justice into academic business, maintaining an environment free from discrimination and supporting the diverse needs of students and staff.
 This includes the integration of equal opportunity and social justice into the academic learning environment.

-Staff requiring information on the University’s equal opportunity and social justice initiatives, resources and customised diversity and intercultural awareness training should contact the Manager for Gender Equity, Diversity and Social Justice on:
+Staff requiring information on the University’s equal opportunity and social justice initiatives, resources and customised diversity and intercultural awareness training should contact the People and Culture Office on:

 or visit the Equal Opportunity and Social Justice web site: